| Title: | Construct Parsers for Structured Text Files |

 Complete consumption of input is only explicitly made when the parser ends

-.
+with eof().
 Therefore, even though all elements were parsed, a zero-length

-character vector will remain in the R
+character vector will remain in the R element if the parser does not end

-with eof()
+with eof().

--part of a successful parser result or an error message about
+The L-part of a successful parser result or an error message about

 the line where the parser failed.
 A warning is thrown when the parser